amine-mohamed77/SAKA--NY/README.md

-# 🎓 UniHousing – Landing Page
+# 🎓 SAKA--NY – Landing Page
 A modern landing page for a student housing assistance platform

 This project is the official **Landing Page for UniHousing**, a platform designed to help university students easily find affordable and nearby accommodation.